Forward Helix Piercings: Guide & Images

 How Much Does A Forward Helix Piercing Cost?

-It can be hard to provide an accurate estimate for any piercing, since so many factors can vary according to your location, preferences, and choices.
+It can be hard to provide an accurate estimate for any piercing, since so many factors can vary according to your location, preferences, and experience.
 However, a good starting range for a forward helix piercing is about $30 or more per piercing, which means that a triple forward helix piercing could easily cost $90 or more.

-One thing to keep in mind regarding cost is that while an experienced piercer will do a better job, he or she will also likely be more expensive than a beginner.
+One thing to keep in mind when regarding cost is that while an experienced piercer will do a better job, he or she will also likely be more expensive than a beginner.
 The popularity of the shop that you’re going with will also come into play, as popular shops charge more due to higher demand for appointments.

 Finally, starter jewelry cost will be a fairly significant part of your price.
-If you want higher level starter jewelry, you’ll obviously pay more as a result.
+If you want higher-level starter jewelry, you’ll obviously pay more as a result.
 Fortunately, you can go to the shop of your choice to check out the options available and get a really good idea of your price before you commit to anything.